Cantera/cantera-website/pages/install/macos-install.rst

 To install the Cantera Python package, see the :ref:`pip <sec-install-pip>` or :ref:`conda <sec-install-conda>` instructions.
 The Python package is required if:

-- You need to work with legacy CTI or XML input files
 - You need to convert legacy input files to YAML
 - You need to convert Chemkin-format input files to YAML